List of Jurassic Park (franchise) characters: Dr. Lewis Dodgson

-In the film, Dodgson is publicly seen as an awkward but inspiring leader with his appeal helping Biosyn recruit several idealistic young people under his employ.
+In the film, it brings Dodgson closer to his literary counterpart from Michael Crichton's novel The Lost World as a murderous white-collar criminal, as he attempts to kill the protagonists who try to stop him, and human remains were found under his facility in abandoned mines nested by Dimetrodons.
+He is publicly seen as an awkward but inspiring leader with his appeal helping Biosyn recruit several idealistic young people under his employ.
 However, he is secretly still nefarious and business-minded, having hired Henry Wu to engineer a breed of transgenic locusts that consume the crops of rival companies and Soyona Santos to serve as a criminal liaison to the black markets and for other off-the-books activities.
 In an extended scene, revealed that the locusts initially designed to spread genetic modifications on crops to give them defenses against diseases, harsh climates, and pests.
 After the experiments failed, instead of destroying the locusts, Dodgson decided to use them to eliminate rival crops.

 Alan Grant and Ellie Sattler arrive at Biosyn's headquarters to investigate the company's connection with the locusts, which are stored in a room at the facility.
 Dodgson fires Ian Malcolm, the company's in-house philosopher, after learning that he helped Grant and Sattler in their investigation.
 He sets the insects on fire to destroy evidence, but they break free and set the surrounding forest on fire, burning the facility and further exposing him.
 Before leaving Biosyn, Malcolm exposes Dodgson's actions to his employees.
 While preparing to flee, Dodgson assures his close aide, Ramsay Cole, that they can rebuild.
 He is stunned to learn that Ramsay has also been working to expose him.
 Dodgson flees through Biosyn's hyperloop, taking the canister with him, although he is killed by three Dilophosaurus, just like Nedry, after Ellie and Claire Dearing cut power to the hyperloop.
 After his death, Dodgson's reputation is posthumously ruined by the revelation of his crimes and his company is at risk of going to defunct, starting with the United Nations taking over the protection rights of the dinosaurs from Biosyn.